ALSchwalm/ALSchwalm.github.io/_posts/2014-01-23-Template-argument-deduction-CPP.md

 {% endhighlight %}

-This fails because `func` in the last line is a shorthand for `&func`, and it is not possible (or meaningful) to take the address of a template function, only of its specializations.
+This fails because `func` in the last line is a shorthand for `&func`, and it is not possible to take the address of a template function\*, only of its specializations.
 So, the following will work `callFunc(func<int>,10)`, but we have again reverted to explicitly writing the template parameters.

+_\*It is possible to take the address of a template function if the context provides an unambiguous, necessary specialization.
+For example, if we passed `func` to a function with a signature `foo(void (*)(int))`, the type of `T` will be deduced to be of type `int`.
+Unfortunately this property does not help us here._

 But fear not, this problem is not insurmountable.
 While we were saved before by using a function to create class instances, perhaps now classes will return the